 - All craft stored in Club locations require an annual "plaque" which must be affixed to the boat in a readily visible position even when the cover is on.

-- Each plaque is uniquely numbered and the number is registered against a named boat.
-The plaque number signifies where that boat may be stored.
+- Each plaque is uniquely numbered and the number is registered against a specific, named boat.
+The plaque number signifies the storage location area where that boat may be kept.

 - Plaques can only be transferred to another boat with the agreement of the Club and so members need to contact the Club Secretary to request this.
 Unfortunately due to the limitations on space, it may well not be possible to accommodate these requests so you are advised to ensure your Plaque etc. Request Form is as accurate as possible and reflects your plans for the following season.

 Storage Locations (see diagrams at top and bottom of the page)

 WWSC offers members the following locations for keeping their boats (charges are agreed at the AGM so 2023 rates are shown):